aws-quickstart/quickstart-hashicorp-vault/README.md

 [Kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes) is available as an optional auth method in the deployment wizard.
 The kubernetes auth method can be used to authenticate with Vault using a Kubernetes Service Account Token.
 For more information, please visit [Vault Agent with Kubernetes](https://learn.hashicorp.com/vault/identity-access-management/vault-agent-k8s).

 #### How to Manage Vault Auto Unseal with AWS KMS
 [Vault auto unseal](https://www.vaultproject.io/docs/concepts/seal#auto-unseal) was developed to aid in reducing the operational complexity of keeping the master key secure.
+This feature is enabled by default.
 For more information, please visit [Auto Unseal using AWS KMS](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms).

 ### Documentation
 Vault provides several key features: